resvirtualis/resvirtualis.github.io/airia2018/airia.md

 Title: "Recent developments in retinal analysis for individuals with Alzheimer disease and potential AI applications"

 Gilbert Lim, PhD (National University of Singapore School of Computing, Singapore).
-Title: "The Technical and Clinical Challenge of Deep Learning for Ophthalmology"
+Title: "Generalization and Casuality in A.I.
+Modelling"

 Tien Y Wong, MD, PhD (SingHealth/SERI, Singapore).
 Title: "The Importance of Artificial Intelligence Applications in Ophthalmology"